 Welcome to the professional teaching page of Professor David A. Miller, intended to inform current and future students, as well as my colleagues, about who I am and how I approach teaching.
 For more information about my work as a theatre artist, please explore other pages on this site, include my current projects.

-As an educator, I believe that students should be, first and foremost, engaged.
+Approach to teaching: As an educator, I believe that students should be, first and foremost, engaged.
 I strive to include all students in the active pursuit of learning through the content area of the course we are currently exploring.
 Students are challenged to know, to understand and to be able to demonstrate learning through acting, directing, playwriting, and career development.

 I am inspired by many of my own teachers who challenged me and cheered me on.
 And I am inspired by theatre artists, visual artists, and musicians.
+I regularly connect my theatre students to theatre professionals who have carved out careers as actors, playwrights, directors, casting directors, stage managers, and other roles, to inspire my students and to make tangible the possibilities for their own paths.

 I love teaching and practicing theatre-making because it teaches not only how to act, direct, and write plays, but also creative and critical problem-solving, empathy, and discipline.
 These are the skills that any student, no matter what their major, can apply to their career and to their personal lives.